cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 For now, let’s ignore the top two lines and focus on the function.
 Note the `#[test]` annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
 We might also have non-test functions in the tests module to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

-The example function body uses the `assert` function, which contains the result of adding 2 and 2, equals 4.
+The example function body uses the `assert!` macro, which contains the result of adding 2 and 2, equals 4.
 This assertion serves as an example of the format for a typical test.
 Let’s run it to see that this test passes.

 The `scarb cairo-test` command runs all tests founds in our project, as shown in Listing 9-2.